 Ideally you should take a day to start implementing the system.
 Preferably a weekend or Friday night when the distractions are minimal.
 It probably seems like many of you in the Sandwich Generation never seem to have a day off.
 All the more reason to find some time to implement this system.
 It will help keep your sanity in the long run.

 Ask your spouse to watch everyone for a day.
+Be careful because your spouse may be feeling Sandwich Generation Overwhelm as well.
 Or hire a babysitter or a home care provider.
 See if other family members will help.
 It’s time to take a day and get organized.

 There are five steps to begin implementing this system: